RohanBull/comp2000_2024/worksheet.md

 And answer the following questions about them:

   * These repositories are at two different websites - github and bitbucket - what are these sites?
 What service do they provide?
 Which is better?
+  Platforms for hosting git repositories - ideal for code management and collaboration.
+Both have unique strengths although github is generally more widely used and recognised.

   * Who made the last commit to repository A?
+  Matthew Roberts - 2022-08-18

   * Who made the first commit to repository A?
+  Jon Mountjoy - 2014-08-11

   * Who made the first and last commits to repository B?
+  DavePearce - 2022-08-10

   * Are either/both of these projects active at the moment? 🤔 If not, what do you think happened?
+  Both repositories have not been changed since 2022

   * 🤔 Which file in each project has had the most activity?

 # Task 2